When Haircuts Become Heartbreaks: My Journey Cutting My Autistic Toddler’s Hair at Home ✂️

 Haircut Tools That Helped Make It Easier (and Saner!)

-I went on a little Amazon hunt (because what mom doesn’t?) and found some amazing tools that make at-home haircuts a lot less intimidating both for me and for my sensory-sensitive little one.
+I went on a little Amazon hunt (because what mom doesn’t?) and found some amazing tools that make at-home haircuts a lot less intimidating, both for me and for my sensory-sensitive little one.

 Here are some of my must-haves:

 🧸 1.
-Quiet Hair Clippers for Kids – Look for ones labeled “low-noise” or “whisper-quiet.”
+Quiet Hair Clippers for Kids – Look for ones labelled “low-noise” or “whisper-quiet.”
 Some even come with cute cartoon designs and rounded blades for safety.
 No more jump scares when the buzzer turns on!

 💦 2.
 Silicone Hair-Cutting Cape – A lightweight cape that doesn’t cling or scratch helps reduce sensory discomfort.
 Some even have fun prints to distract and engage your child.